 The Offeror shall not submit more than one Proposal for this Project.
 If more than one Proposal is submitted by an individual, partnership, Corporation, or any party of a Joint Venture, then all Proposals submitted by that individual, partnership, Corporation or Joint Venture shall be disqualified.
-If more than one Proposal is submitted by an affiliate or subsidiary company of an individual, partnership, Corporation or any party of a Joint Venture, then all Proposals submitted by that individual, partnership, corporation or Joint Venture, then all Proposals submitted by that individual, partnership, Corporation or Joint Venture, then all Proposals submitted by that individual, partnership, Corporation or Joint Venture shall be disqualified.
+If more than one Proposal is submitted by an affiliate or subsidiary company of an individual, partnership, Corporation or any party of a Joint Venture, then all Proposals submitted by that individual, partnership, Corporation or Joint Venture shall be disqualified.